Blake Beavan: Arizona Diamondbacks

 On December 4, 2014, the Arizona Diamondbacks signed Beavan to a minor league deal.
 He was released on July 13, 2015.

 Bridgeport Bluefish

 On May 18, 2016, Beavan signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 18 games (16 starts) 92 innings he went 5-4 with a 4.60 ERA and 61 strikeouts.

 Pericos De Puebla

-On March 10, 2017, Beavan signed with the Pericos de Puebla of the Liga Mexicana de Beisbol.
+On March 10, 2017, Beavan signed with the Pericos de Puebla of the Mexican League.
+In 6 starts 35.2 innings he went 1–0 with a 3.79 ERA and 24 strikeouts.

 New York Mets

 On May 4, 2017, Beavan signed with the New York Mets on a minor league deal and was assigned to Las Vegas 51s.
-He elected free agency on November 6, 2017.
+In 6 starts split between Las Vegas and the Double-A Binghamton Rumble Ponies, Beavan recorded a 3.79 ERA with 24 strikeouts in 35 2/3 innings pitched.
+He elected free agency following the season on November 6.

 Pitching style

 Beavan threw five pitches.
 His primary pitch was a four-seam fastball at 90–93 mph, and he had a two-seam fastball with similar velocity that was used frequently against left-handed hitters (less so against righties).
 His main off-speed pitch was a curveball in the mid-to-upper 70s, although he also threw a changeup to lefties and a slider to righties (each in the low 80s).